Hypoxic Ischemic Encephalopathy (HIE)

 What Can Cause HIE?

-HIE affects infants whose brains don’t receive enough oxygen due to a lack of blood flow, either during the pregnancy or during the birthing process.
-Blood flow can be restricted by a number of different means during these times, including the following reasons.
+HIE affects infants whose brains don’t receive enough oxygen due to a lack of blood flow, either during the pregnancy or the birthing process.
+Blood flow can be restricted by many different means during these times, including the following reasons.

 Risks & Causes During Pregnancy